Modernism-in-Architecture/modernism/README.md

 If you use the PostgreSQL CLI `psql`, you can go like this:

 Start the database server (if you are on an Intel machine the path would probably start with `/usr/local/` instead of `/opt/homebrew/`).
-You might have a different postgresql version or installation path and want to adapt the command accordingly.
+You might have a different PostgreSQL version or installation path and want to adapt the command accordingly.

 ```bash
 $ postgres -D /opt/homebrew/var/postgresql@14